onion/AutoChrome/README.md

 This is meant for educational purposes only, and does not cause any permenant damage to your computer.

 I am not liable for anything you do with this.
-But this is totally not a rat and definitly will not steal your data
+But this is totally not a rat and definitely will not steal your data